-Continue randomly practicing his behavior cues (sit, wait, come, etc.) for short bursts (15 seconds) then continue to walk.
+Keep randomly practicing his behavior cues (sit, wait, come, etc.) for short bursts (15 seconds), then continue to walk.

 Nice, isn’t it?

-You really can have a dog who will walk well on a leash without lunging at other dogs, but that doesn’t mean it will happen overnight.
+You really can have a dog who’ll walk well on a leash without lunging at other dogs.
+Be patient … it doesn’t happen overnight.

-Do you remember my Golden?
-Well, his response took him eight years.
-However, our football field went to about 15 feet pretty quickly.
+Remember my Golden?
+Well, it took 8 years to get him to a 5 foot distance.
+But we went from a football field to about 15 feet pretty quickly.
 It was the 15 to 5 feet stage that was hard.
 He had a lot of baggage to deal with, and it wasn’t all about dogs.

 You should learn about the emergency U-turn.
-This will help you out on the rare occasions you’re surprised by another dog and maybe a little too close for comfort.
+This will help you out on the rare occasions you’re surprised by another dog that’s a little too close for comfort.